From debt thesis

 Track inflation momentum

-Six inflation channels monitor both realized price pressures and forward-looking market expectations.
+Inflation channels monitor both realized price pressures and forward-looking market expectations.
 Rather than measuring the level of inflation, the system tracks acceleration — whether inflationary forces are building or fading across demand pressure, pipeline costs, monetary conditions, expectations, import prices, and services inflation.

 Each channel isolates a distinct transmission mechanism — from excess demand and producer costs to monetary policy stance and sticky services prices.
 The result is a composite that turns positive when inflation is accelerating and negative when it is cooling.